euronion/trace/README.md

 ## Supply

-* Supply is generated (hourly curves, one year) using Global Energy GIS
+* Supply time-series are synthetically generated (hourly curves, one representative year) using Global Energy GIS
 * Config for creating supply via `config.yaml`
 * Supply is attached to networks via `actions/attach_supply.py.ipynb`
     1. LCoE for all different supply quality classes is determined